sudiksha-chindula/leetcode/README.md

 # leetcode

 ## About
-This repository contains all solutions to all LeetCode problems I solve.
+This repository contains solutions to all the LeetCode problems I solve.

 ## Structure
 The problems folder contains solutions to problems from the problem set on leetcode.